S3lina3/My_Projects/README.md

 My Journeyman's Piece is 🇬🇧 POInterest - London Airbnb Explorer 🇬🇧

-A Tool, which filters the perfect neighbourhood for specific traveller types out of Airbnb, Google Maps & Open Street Map.
+A Tool, which filters the perfect neighbourhood for specific traveller types out of Airbnb, Google Maps & Open Street Map via Overpass API Pipeline & Selenium.
 It is visualized as a Tableau Dashboard, which:

 <p>(1) filters your individual needs and interests</p>
 <p>(2) checks for fair prices and good ratings via linear regression</p>